Symbian9/qmapshack-doc-wiki/DocGisItemsTrk.md

 2. Delete the track
 3. On-screen Profile - See a track profile on the map screen and get track information close to the cursor.
 4. Cut track - Cut the track into two tracks at the selected point.
 5. Change the position data of the track points.
+See  ["Edit items with multiple points (tracks, routes, areas)"](DocGisItemsEditMultiple) for more details.

 ## View / Edit Details